 4. Understand Payment Options Through CBE

 CBE can help you set up a payment plan, such as an installment agreement, to break down your debt into manageable monthly payments.
-When considering this option:
+If you want other options, you’ll need to work directly with the IRS.

 5. Stay Cautious with Personal Information